thycotic/privman-docs/local-security/pw-management.md

 [priority]: # (3003)
 # Password Management

-The following steps guide you through
+Local Security allows administrators to manage users and also to manage passwords and password rotation.
+Managing users, passwords, and rotation scheduled often go hand-in-hand, but not every managed user account also requires password rotation.
+For example, service accounts are managed, but usually do not have password rotation setup.

+Password rotation can also be setup for existing users without having to provision user accounts.
+The documentation procedure guides you through

-* provisioning a local user account and
+* provisioning a local user account to be managed and
-* randomizing local user account passwords (passwort rotation).
+* randomizing local user account passwords (password rotation).

+Not all steps are required if you just wish to provision a managed account or you already have provisioned users and wish to enable password rotation only.

+>**Note**: Password rotation is an option that is not required for all accounts, especially not for service accounts.

 1. Navigate to __HOME | Local Security__.
 1. From the left navigation frame select __Windows Computers__.